 5. Wear a personal flotation device (PFD), and leash the board to your ankle.

-As we said earlier, chances are you’ll stay dry on your first attempt.
-That said, you never know.
+Chances are you’ll stay dry on your first attempt, but you never know.
 Be prepared should you find yourself taking an unexpected dip.
 If you’re wearing a PFD, it will help you relax and truly relish the (nearly) walking on water experience.